DrawZeroPoint/RoTools/README.md

 + Currently, we have shifted the Python backend for MuJoCo from `mujoco-py` to the official provided `mujoco`.
 ```

-The official version could be easily install by:
+The official version could be easily install by (only support Python 3):

 ```shell
 pip install mujoco